OpenDAWN/jsynth-mic/README.md

 ## jsynth-mic

 A simple Web Audio API module for accessing the getUserMedia audio stream from a mic/line-in.
-Returns an emitting, which.on('node') passes yours listener a Web Audio Node.
+Returns an emitter, which.on('node') passes yours listener a Web Audio Node.
 See the example.
 Currently, the opinion of this module is to mix the mic to mono.

 ```